Sarabor/Grafana/README.md

 If you are new to Grafana or need to refresh your basic knowledge, I recommend working through the official [Grafana Tutorials](https://grafana.com/tutorials/grafana-fundamentals/).

-Next we learn to deploy a dashboard with the Grafana API.
+Next we learn to [deploy a dashboard with the Grafana API](https://github.com/Sarabor/Grafana/tree/main/deployment).

 ## Troubleshooting

-If you have any troubles you might find your problem in [Troubleshooting].
+If you have any troubles you might find your problem in [Troubleshooting](https://github.com/Sarabor/Grafana/tree/main/troubleshooting).